jadecobra/python_tdd_exercises/source/exceptions/TypeError.rst

     TypeError: function_03() takes 3 positional arguments but 4 were given

-  I add a 4th parameter to the definition
+* I add a 4th name in parentheses to the definition

   .. code-block:: python

-    def function_03(
-        input_1, input_2,
-        argument_3, argument_4
-    ):
+    :lineno-start: 33
+    :emphasize-lines: 1

+    def function_03(input_1, input_2, input_3, input_4):
         return None

-  the terminal_ shows both tests are passing.
+  the test passes

+I have to call a :ref:`function<functions>` with the same number of inputs its definition expects

 ----